openebs/website/website/src/blogs/2017-05-23-multi-node-kubernetes-1-6-cluster-provisioning-made-easy-using-sandbox-vagrant-box.md

 Btw, the process of creating these Kubernetes Sandboxes is Open Sourced.

-The majority of the issues that are encountered during the kubernetes cluster setup using kubeadm are related to the software api/cli options changed across different versions of kubeadm or the interfaces between kubeadm and kubernetes.
+The majority of the issues that are encountered during the Kubernetes cluster setup using kubeadm are related to the software api/cli options changed across different versions of kubeadm or the interfaces between kubeadm and Kubernetes.
 Another nagging issue is the need to have connectivity to the network.

 These issues are resolved by having Sandbox (vagrant boxes) that pre-package the required software with versions that are compatible.
-The tasks of downloading the required software is automated via the scripts.
+The task of downloading the required software is automated via the scripts.

 Once a VM is initialized with network/IP address details, certain initialization tasks will have to be executed.
 These are placed in the configuration scripts (which are also pre-packaged with the sandboxes) and are invoked from the Vagrantfile itself.

-Currently, the Sandboxes use *weave* as a pod network, you can easily extend this to use different scheme for pod network.
+Currently, the Sandboxes use *weave* as a pod network, you can easily extend this to use a different scheme for pod network.

-If you like to contribute or learn more about these box generation scripts, checkout our [GitHub](https://github.com/openebs/openebs/tree/master/k8s/lib/vagrant) or join our [*Slack Channel*](http://slack.openebs.io).
+If you like to contribute or learn more about these box generation scripts, check out our [GitHub](https://github.com/openebs/openebs/tree/master/k8s/lib/vagrant) or join our [*Slack Channel*](http://slack.openebs.io).